bplmaps/lmec-main-site/content/articles/black-radical-history-research-at-lmec.md

 [Dr. Greenidge](https://as.tufts.edu/people/faculty/kerri-greenidge), Mellon Assistant Professor in the Department of Studies in Race, Colonialism, and Diaspora at Tufts University, used historical maps to better understand how Trotter inhabited and engaged with his world.
 Her book is a rich study of the life and work of Trotter, an often-divisive figure, who had a profound effect on the foundations of modern-day civil rights movements.

-*The text of this interview has been lightly edited for clarity.*
+_The text of this interview has been lightly edited for clarity._

 **ML: How did using the Leventhal Map & Education Center collections help you better understand the world of William Monroe Trotter?**

+{{< figure src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:x633fc334/full/,1200/0/default.jpg" caption="Bird's Eye View of Hyde Park from 1890.
+Check out the map and zoom in [here](https://collections.leventhalmap.org/search/commonwealth:x633fc32v)." class="figure-left" >}}

 KG: When I was working on the book, it was really important for me to get a feel for the space that historical actors walked in and how they navigated their cities.
 In particular, what did Hyde Park, MA look like in 1872 when Trotter was a child and how did it change by the time he went to Harvard in 1895?
 I tried to figure out where people were and dissect what the neighborhoods looked like since Trotter was particularly into grassroots community organizing.